 Naps and bedtimes are non-negotiable in a house with a Stay at Home Mom.
 Along with a solid routine, kids who have consistency are most often the best sleepers and have a set naptime and bedtime that they are accustomed to and follow.

 For the SAHM, these sleep times are critical to your sanity and giving you the break in the day that you need.
 Time for yourself and to decompress for an hour or two is exactly what will make you greet your kids after naptime or the next morning genuinely happy to see them.

-LET KIDS PLAY INDEPENDENTLY
+7) ALLOWS KIDS TO PLAY INDEPENDENTLY

 Being a SAHM Mom does not mean that you need to be your child’s constant play companion.
 It’s important as kids grow, they develop the skills they to play independently and rock at solo playtime.